Robert Parker

 Similar seven chronological reasons are discussed in chapter 6 (prewrath problems - Part 2) of my third book Jesus Returns the Way He Left Based on His Ascension.
 My first book, Beyond Prewrath End-Times Prophecy, on pages 46 to 47, discusses it though to a lighter degree.
 To some prewrath proponents this chronological examination may seem trivial (elect rapture in Rev. 7 "interim" (between sixth and seventh seals) vs proposed seventh seal rapture).
 That is the elect rapture is still after the great tribulation though before the first blown trumpet, so who cares.

-We should care since it becomes paramount in chronological analysis with the Feasts of the Lord in my second book in chapter 12.
+We should care since it becomes paramount in chronological analysis with the Feasts of the Lord in my second book (Ref.
+1).
 Secondly, during a time of persecution and longing for the Lord’s return, who wouldn't want to understand the sequence of prophetic events as precisely as possible?

 (15 June 2025) Note 1: In my first book Beyond Prewrath End-Times Prophecy book, chapter 3, a second prophetic meaning to the Jesus's Noah analogy in Luke 17:27–30.
 This analogy uses Daniel's derived prophetic ratio of 360:1, where seven years equals a prophetic week.
 This gives exactly 7.5 days (360 * half an hour, then divide by 24 to convert to days), considering Rev. 8:1 "about half an hour," this should be considered a great second analogy to the Luke prophecy.
 The seven days before the flood (Gen. 7:10) and Revelation 8:1 "about half an hour in heaven" is made.